Money can be a confusing and stressful topic.

 If you try to take out money at an ATM that isn’t operated by your bank, you’ll probably be charged a fee of around $3.
 How is it legal to pay money to get money?
 I DON’T KNOW.

 Avoid these fees by taking out some cash from your bank when you can.
 You don’t need to carry a ton of cash on you, but it’s good to have some if you ever end up somewhere that doesn’t accept cards.

-Vancouver is already an expensive city—don’t make it even more so!
+Vancouver is already an expensive city—no need to make it even more so!

 DO: Take advantage of tools that can help you manage your money